 Over to You

-One of the greatest benefits of an editorial workflow is that it enables predictability – when everyone can see what’s coming up and what they’ve got on their plate to contend with over the coming days, weeks and months; all projects begin to run a lot more smoothly; and content production improves as a result.
+One of the greatest benefits of a well streamlined editorial workflow is that it enables predictability – when everyone can see what’s coming up and what they’ve got on their plate to contend with over the coming days, weeks and months; all projects begin to run a lot more smoothly; and content production improves as a result.
 Indeed, your whole inbound marketing strategy will improve, and the content produced will be mapped to the buyer’s journey from start to finish.
 What’s more, as you add new projects and your team grows, an editorial calendar is easily adaptable to accommodate any changes, allowing you to keep bringing your content marketing to life as your business expands.